FAQ ABOUT Applications

 What happens if I do not have some official documents before the deadline?

 To apply to Global-MINDS, you must provide all the official documents we request.
-In case of not have the results of your English test or diploma yet, you must attach a letter or proof that you will receive the official documents in the following weeks.
+In case of not having the results of your English test or diploma yet, you must attach a letter or proof that you will receive the official documents in the following weeks.
 If you are accepted to the programme, you must submit the paper to continue with the enrollment process.

 Which documents count as an identity document?